rosberglinhares/adidas-coding-challenge/README.md

 4. After that you can open the URL *http://localhost:8080/api/swagger-ui.html* and start using the application API.
    Observe that most APIs needs authentication to work.

+## New version deployment

+1. Build the application following the steps on the *How to build* section;

+2. Build a container image with a new version tag and send it to the Amazon Container Registry (ECR) of each cluster region;

+3. Provision possible infrastructure changes by deploying the */Implementation/ConsumerConsentsInfrastructure.yaml* CloudFormation file;

+4. Make a new kubernetes deployment in each region referencing this new container image using the *kubectl* tool.

 ## Frameworks / Libraries used